mongodb/docs/source/includes/fact-opsmanager-ha-start-upgrade-mode.rst

-.. admonition:: Upgrade Mode for Highly Available |application|\s
+.. note:: Upgrade Mode for Highly Available |application|\s
-   :class: note

    If you have an |onprem| 4.4 installation with more than one |onprem|
    host pointing to the same Application Database, this |onprem|